- Residency - University of Michigan Hospitals & Health Centers (2001-2007), Plastic Surgery

 - Hand Surgery

-Douglas Sammer, M.D., is an Associate Professor in the departments of Plastic Surgery and Orthopaedic Surgery at UT Southwestern Medical Center.
+Douglas Sammer, M.D., is a Professor in the departments of Plastic Surgery and Orthopaedic Surgery at UT Southwestern Medical Center.
 He is also Chief of Plastic Surgery at Parkland Health & Hospital System and Director of the Hand Surgery Fellowship.

 Dr. Sammer treats adult and pediatric patients with acute injuries of the hand and wrist, as well as those with congenital hand anomalies, peripheral nerve compression, carpal and cubital tunnel syndromes, trigger finger, and hand and thumb-base arthritis.